bcorfman/raven-checkers/README.md

 ## Prerequisites

 * Python 3.9 or higher on your system.
-* Install [PDM](https://pdm.fming.dev) on your system.
+* Install [uv](https://docs.astral.sh/uv/getting-started/installation/) on your system.
-* From a command prompt in the project directory, type `pdm install --prod` to install project dependencies only, or `pdm install -G dev` to install both project and developer dependencies (like the pytest library, necessary for running unit tests).
+* From a command prompt in the project directory, type `make install` to install project dependencies only, or `make devinstall` to install both project and developer dependencies (like the pytest library, necessary for running unit tests).

 ## Running the program

-* From a command prompt inside the project folder, type `pdm run python main.py`.
+* From a command prompt inside the project folder, type `make run`.

 ## Running unit tests

-* From a command prompt inside the project folder, type `pdm run pytest`.
+* From a command prompt inside the project folder, type `make test`.